 “Hi, would you like to dance?”

 Feeling nervous?
 Let your partner know.
-Everyone was a beginner once and if you let your partner know your level when you’re nervous it’ll give them the chance to either say “Hey me too!” or remember what it was like when they were in your shoes.
+Everyone was a beginner once and if you let your partner know when you’re nervous it’ll give them the chance to either say “Hey me too!” or nudge them to remember what it was like when they were in your shoes.

 If you feel like dancing, accept the offer with enthusiasm.
 If you’re not already acquainted, introduce yourself.